Klingebeil/homepage/wiki/Better Work/07-internal-coms-tools.md

 ### Why is Microsoft moving in the opposite direction?

-Microsoft has dominated offices around the globe with its software, lately bolstered through „Microsoft Teams“ a chat/video-call tool build for communication inside teams and organizations.
+Microsoft has dominated offices around the globe with its software, lately bolstered through “Microsoft Teams” a chat/video-call tool build for communication inside teams and organizations.
 But its features and internal logic are not built to ideally support a written communication culture.

-- subgroups (also called „teams“) are often slow to navigate.
+- subgroups (also called “teams“) are often slow to navigate.
 - content can not be easily shared across such groups.
 (Thus they tend to create and reinforce silos within an organization)
 - these subgroups are often hard to find without either an invitation or a detailed name since they often exist to represent either actual teams, projects, or open forums without distinction.
 - users are often highly restricted in their use of teams by their managers.
 (For example: if they‘re not allowed to edit their own title or which part of the organization they belong to, the company as a whole become unreadable and impossible to navigate after some time)